 Cheers to summer cocktail season!

 Strawberry Elderflower Sparkler

-- 5-6 medium ripe strawberries, trimmed, and halved (roughly 2 ounces fresh strawberry puree, strained)
+- 5-6 medium ripe strawberries, trimmed and halved which yields roughly 2 ounces fresh strawberry puree

-- Place the strawberry halves in a small food processor and puree until very smooth.
+- Make the Strawberry Puree: Place the strawberry halves in a small food processor and puree until very smooth.
 Strain the puree through a fine meshed sieve, pressing down with a spatula repeatedly to extract all of the puree, into a medium bowl or measuring cup.
 This quantity should yield roughly 2 ounces of strained strawberry puree.

 - Ideally, this cocktail should be prepared very ripe, sweet spring strawberries.